Dionatas1114/teste-back-end__Teddy/README.md

 # teste-back-end__Teddy
-API como teste para a Teddy Open Banking
+API as a test for the Teddy Open Banking